AlexAtkinson/github-action-gitops-autover/README.md

 This action is _most_ suitable for git projects with the following operational design:

-- Each merge is intended to produce an artifact.
+- Each merge into main|master is intended to produce an artifact, following the "everything is potentially releasabe" approach.
-- Each artifact is potentially releasabe.

 This action is _not_ suitable for projects requiring pre-release, beta, etc., type fields.
 Such projects should depend upon their own language native tooling.